Dodson Park median real estate price is $202,350, which is less expensive than 69.4% of Texas neighborhoods and 77.8% of all U.S. neighborhoods.

 NeighborhoodScout's exclusive research identifies the Dodson Park neighborhood as having one of the highest concentrations of people employed in manufacturing or as laborers of any neighborhood in America.
 In fact, despite the loss of manufacturing jobs nationally, this neighborhood has 54.1% of its working residents employed in such fields, which is a higher proportion than 99.5% of American neighborhoods.

-American households most often have a car, and regularly they have two or three.
-But households in the Dodson Park neighborhood buck this trend.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Dodson Park neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 39.5% of the households here have four, five, or more cars.
 That is more cars per household than in 98.0% of the neighborhoods in the nation.

 Did you know that the Dodson Park neighborhood has more Mexican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 71.0% of this neighborhood's residents have Mexican ancestry.